adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 If you do not yet have any product configurations, you can use the Console to create them.
-You must have some, and they must have corresponding groups in enterprise LDAP directory, in order to configure User Sync to update your user entitlement information.
+You must have some, and they must have corresponding groups in enterprise directory, in order to configure User Sync to update your user entitlement information.

 The names of product configurations generally identify